psychopy/psychopy/docs/source/general/units.rst

 Requires : information about the screen width in cm and size in pixels

-assumes : pixels are square.
+Assumes : pixels are square.
 Can be verified by drawing a stimulus with matching width and height and verifying that it is in fact square.
 For a :term:`CRT` this can be controlled by setting the size of the viewable screen (settings on the monitor itself).

 Degrees of visual angle
 ------------------------

 Use degrees of visual angle to set the size and location of the stimulus.
 This is, of course, dependent on the distance that the participant sits from the screen as well as the screen itself, so make sure that this is controlled, and remember to change the setting in :doc:`monitors` if viewing the distance changes.

-requires : information about the screen width in cm and pixels and the viewing distance in cm
+Requires : information about the screen width in cm and pixels and the viewing distance in cm

-assumes : that all parts of the screen are a constant distance from the eye (ie that the screen is curved!).
+Assumes : that all parts of the screen are a constant distance from the eye (ie that the screen is curved!).
 This (clearly incorrect assumption) is common to most studies that report the size of their stimulus in degrees of visual angle.
 The resulting error is small at moderate eccentricities (a 0.2% error in size calculation at 3 deg eccentricity) but grows as stimuli are placed further from the centre of the screen (a 2% error at 10 deg).
 For studies of peripheral vision this should be corrected for.
 PsychoPy also makes no correction for the thickness of the screen glass, which refracts the image slightly.